 Our dogs improve our mental health and are the perfect furry companion to our lives.
 That’s why we shower them with love by caring for them and giving them the best.
-But, sometimes, we need to set boundaries in our space.
+But, sometimes, we need to set boundaries in our space and couches.

 Dogs love to get comfortable, and they want to find a nice cushy spot to snuggle up on.
 There’s nothing wrong with sharing your couch with your furry companion, except it can be a pain to get all of that fur off your couch and you may quickly lose your spot to relax after a long day.
 Also, there’s no telling what sort of contaminants your doggo is bringing onto the furniture.

 Unfortunately, once your pooch gets a taste of the good life, it can feel darn near impossible to keep them off the couch.
 That’s why we’ve come up with the top six tips to keep your dog off the couch.

 It’s best to train your dog to stay off the furniture before you have to clean up the mess they leave on your couch.
 When training them a new command, always reward your pup with treats in your pocket to provide them with positive reinforcement.
 At first, you may have to toss the treat on the ground so they get off the couch.
 However, you’ll want to eventually switch to giving them the treat when you say the command and they’ve jumped off the couch.
 Use the command “off” to get off the couch, “out” to leave the area, and “bed” to go to their doggy bed.
 If you have a stubborn pet that just will not listen, get out your dog’s leash or harness to help coax them off of the couch.
 Once they have listened, reward them with praise or a treat.